tinohager/Windows10-Autounattend/README.md

 # Windows10 Autounattend

+This project is optimized for installation via an USB stick.
+All available Windows updates are installed and manufacturer specific drivers for Lenovo are installed automatically.
+Also various software packages can be installed automatically via chocolatey.

 ## Error Handling

 If the error dialog is displayed after the installation and the computer hangs in a loop after confirming, this can be fixed with this trick.